Ian Philip

-Iain Lindsay Philip (born 9 June 1958 in Falkirk) was a Scottish cricketer.
+Iain Lindsay Philip (born 9 June 1958) is a Scottish former cricketer.
 He played cricket between 1986 and 1999.
 He made his One-day International debut in 1999 at the age of 41 against Australia.

 During his cricket-playing career he made 104 appearances for the Scottish cricket team, more than any other player, became the highest-scoring Scottish batsman, and scored more runs than any other batsman in a single innings (234 in 1991).